britnyblu/germline-RT/README.md

 # RT.py functions
 likelihood - a function the performs the multiple likelihood ratio test

-likelihood_diff - a function that runs the multiple likelihood ratio test on a dataframe with RT profiles
+likelihood_ratio_delta - a function that runs the multiple likelihood ratio test on a dataframe with RT profiles

 windows_genome - a function that converts sorted genomic coordinates into RT profiles